k2-fsa/icefall/egs/librispeech/ASR/conformer_ctc/README.md

   - a model checkpoint file, e.g., epoch-20.pt
   - HLG.pt, the decoding graph
   - words.txt, the word symbol table
-  - a sound file, whose sampling rate has to be 16 kHz Supported formats are those supported by `torchaudio.load()`, e.g., wav and flac.
+  - a sound file, whose sampling rate has to be 16 kHz.
+    Supported formats are those supported by `torchaudio.load()`, e.g., wav and flac.